 All data stored on and/or transmitted through Communication Media is the property of Essex County College.
-For purposes of this policy, "data" includes "electronically-stored files, programs, tables, databases, audio and video objects, spreadsheets, reports and printed or microfiche materials which serve an Essex County College business purpose, regardless of who creates, processes or maintains the data, or whether the data is processed manually or through any of Essex County College's mainframe, midrange or workstations; servers, routers, gateways, bridges, hubs, switches and other hardware components of Essex County College's local or widearea networks."
+For purposes of this policy, "data" includes "electronically-stored files, programs, tables, databases, audio and video objects, spreadsheets, reports and printed or microfiche materials which serve an Essex County College business purpose, regardless of who creates, processes or maintains the data, or whether the data is processed manually or through any of Essex County College's mainframe, midrange or workstations; servers, routers, gateways, bridges, hubs, switches and other hardware components of Essex County College's local or wide-area networks."

 Essex County College respects the individual privacy of its employees.
 However, employee communications transmitted by Essex County College's Communication Media are not private to the individual.
 All Communication Media and all communications and stored information transmitted, received, or contained in or through such media may be monitored by Essex County College.
 Essex County College reserves the absolute right to access, review, audit, and disclose all matters entered into, sent over, placed in storage in Essex County College's Communication Media.
-By using Essex County College's equipment and/or Communication Media, employees consent to have such use monitored at any time, with or without notice, by Essex County College personnel.
-The existence of passwords does not restrict or eliminate Essex County College's ability or right to access electronic communications.
+By using Essex County College's equipment and/or Communication Media, employees consent to have such use monitored at any time, with or without notice, by Essex County College's ability or right to access electronic communications.
 However, Essex County College cannot require the employee to provide its password to his/her personal account.